platform-mesh/kubernetes-graphql-gateway/docs/virtual-workspaces.md

 - `virtualWorkspaces`: Array of virtual workspace definitions
   - `name`: Unique identifier for the virtual workspace (used in URL paths)
   - `url`: Full URL to the virtual workspace or API export
-  - `kubeconfig`: path to kcp kubeconfig
+  - `kubeconfig`: Path to KCP kubeconfig for authentication (optional)

-  - `targetWorkspace`: **REMOVED** - No longer supported.
-Workspace is now resolved dynamically from user requests.
+### Dynamic Workspace Resolution

+Virtual workspaces now use **dynamic workspace resolution** instead of static configuration:

-  - **Dynamic Resolution**: The workspace is extracted from the user's GraphQL request URL at runtime
+- **Runtime Resolution**: The workspace is extracted from the user's GraphQL request URL at runtime
 - **Request-based**: Each user request can target a different workspace by specifying it in the URL
 - **Example**: `/virtual-workspace/contentconfigurations/root:orgs:alpha/query` → targets `root:orgs:alpha`
 - **Flexible**: Different users can access different organizations through the same virtual workspace configuration

-## Configuration Options
+- **No Static Config**: No need to predefine target workspaces in the configuration file

-### Global Configuration
+## Global Configuration

 The following environment variables or configuration options control the default workspace resolution: